clouedoc/clouedoc/README.md

-I currently dedicate my programming time to **making bots** and will persist doing so for the foreseeable future.
+I currently dedicate my programming time to making efficient data scraping solutions + web automation and will persist doing so for the foreseeable future.

 Feel free to **reach out for small engagements or consulting** (USD110/hour)